OlivierOribes/N-Body_Gravitational_Simulator/README.md

 ### Energy conservation

-Total energy (kinetic + potential) stays constant over the simulation, oscillating only within the bounded, periodic error characteristic of symplectic integrators — see [`Graphiques/Energie/energy_val.pdf`](Graphiques/Energie/energy_val.pdf).
+Total energy (kinetic + potential) stays constant over the simulation, oscillating only within the bounded, periodic error characteristic of symplectic integrators, see [`Graphiques/Energie/energy_val.pdf`](Graphiques/Energie/energy_val.pdf).
 Jupiter and Saturn alone account for ~95% of the system's kinetic and potential energy, consistent with the virial relation $\langle T \rangle = -\tfrac{1}{2}\langle U \rangle$ measured per planet.

 ### Kepler's third law

-Verified on the Sun-Earth pair in two configurations — see [`Graphiques/Kepler/`](Graphiques/Kepler): an idealized two-body case (other planets' masses minimized, Sun's initial velocity zeroed) reproduces a perfect ellipse and matches the theoretical ratio $k = T^2/a^3$ to within +0.2%; the full 9-body case shows small but measurable perturbations ($\Delta r \approx 0.02$ AU) while the ratio $k$ remains close to its theoretical value.
+Verified on the Sun-Earth pair in two configurations, see [`Graphiques/Kepler/`](Graphiques/Kepler): an idealized two-body case (other planets' masses minimized, Sun's initial velocity zeroed) reproduces a perfect ellipse and matches the theoretical ratio $k = T^2/a^3$ to within +0.2%; the full 9-body case shows small but measurable perturbations ($\Delta r \approx 0.02$ AU) while the ratio $k$ remains close to its theoretical value.

 ## Numerical methods comparison